ProfSnape07/binary-sentiment-classification-of-tweets/README.md

-# binary-sentiment-classification-of-tweets
-Binary Sentiment Classification of Tweets
+# Binary Sentiment Classification of Tweets
     You would need the following files:

     1) glove.twitter.27B.200d.txt